Charges and your daily budget

 Sometimes we deliver over your monthly budget.
 In those cases, we'll credit the overdelivery cost back.
 If you'd like to see whether we've given you overdelivery credits, follow these steps:

-- Click the gear icon and choose Billing.
+- Click the gear icon and choose Billing & payments.

-- Any credits for excess activity will appear in the Overdelivery credit field.
+- Any credits for excess activity will be labeled Overdelivery credit.

 - On automatic payments?
 Learn when you'll automatically be charged.